 All patients staying in the hospital are currently being tested for COVID-19.
 This helps us keep your child, your family, and our team members safe.

-If you're coming with your child to the hospital, we'll ask you screening questions before you enter.
-We'll also take your temperature.
 If you have COVID-19 symptoms, have someone else come with your child.
 See our visitor policies.

 Do we have to pay for the test?

 No. We won't charge you for your child’s test.

 Why are you testing my child if they don’t have symptoms?

 Sometimes, people have the coronavirus but never have any symptoms of COVID-19.
 Even so, they can spread it to others.
 Testing makes sure patients get the exact care they need.
 It also helps protect their families, other patients, and our team members.

 The test is quick.
 We use a long cotton swab to reach the back of your child’s throat.
 It’s a lot like a test for strep throat.